amyrhzhao/CooEngine/README.md

   - Animator that plays, pauses animation and manages the transition between animation clips.
   - Skeleton/Skinning animation support.
   - Tool for animation file import and convert to a custom animation file.
-- DebugUI that provides an interface between CooEngine and Dear Imgui.
+- DebugUI that provides an interface between CooEngine and Dear ImGui.
 - Mesh:
   - Basic geometry builder includes Cube, Cone, Cylinder, Plane and Sphere.
   - Mesh data save and load.